 You may feel…

-- sad that you can’t do what others can
+- Sad that you can’t do the same kinds of things that others can

 Although you may need to stay in when you’re having lots of symptoms or if you’ve recently had an asthma attack, having severe asthma doesn’t have to mean missing out on social events altogether.
 Putting some easy steps in place can help you make the most of good days so you can enjoy time with friends and family.